krsukanto/openshift-tekton-june-2022/Day1/README.md

 - a collection of many nodes
 - each Node could be a physical server, virtual machine or a cloud ec2 instance running in AWS/Azure, etc.,
 - nodes are of two types
-  1. Master Node
+  1. Master Node ( Only RedHat Enterprise Core OS is supported )
-  2. Worker Node
+  2. Worker Node ( Supports RedHat Enterrpise Core OS[Recommended] or RedHat Enterprise Linux )

 ## What is RedHat Enterprise Core OS(RHCOS)?
 - RedHat acquired a company called CoreOS, who developed rkt container runtime and optimized OS for containers